International Exchange Program

 - Are eligible to receive bursaries and scholarships to help cover costs.

-- Receive assistance from International Learning staff every step of the way.
+- Receive guidance from International Learning staff

 - Receive assistance from partner universities with course selection, accommodation, settling in and any concerns during the exchange.